michaelleonarderickson/Persona/README.md

 Documentation and Support

     Guide to Available Documentation:
-        Project Viddorah comes with a comprehensive suite of documentation designed to provide users with in-depth knowledge about every aspect of the software.
+        Persona PHI comes with a comprehensive suite of documentation designed to provide users with in-depth knowledge about every aspect of the software.
         Available documentation includes the Implementation Guide, Clinical Trial Protocol, Ethical Guidelines, Technology Integration Guide, and a detailed User Manual.
         Each document is tailored to different aspects of the software, from setup and usage to ethical considerations and technical details.

     Support Resources and Contact Information:
-        Project Viddorah provides extensive support resources to assist users with any queries or issues they may encounter.
+        Persona PHI provides extensive support resources to assist users with any queries or issues they may encounter.
         A dedicated support team is available for direct assistance, reachable via email, phone, or a web-based ticketing system.
         For common issues and queries, an FAQ section is available on the project website and within the software interface.
         Contact information for technical support, ethical concerns, and general inquiries is clearly provided, ensuring users know where to turn for help.